 You can even concentrate on keywords with lower competition and suggested bids where you can more easily rank in top ad positions.

-Now that we have the brand power of the competitors and we follow their every move with the alerts tools, let’s find a glimpse of the keywords targeted by the competitors.
-It’s a bit of a stretch to call it that, since what the Display Planner tool does is show you the targets which seem the best in Google’s eyes, not their complete SEO Strategy.
-It’s still a great tool to figure out what each landing page is optimized for, so let’s move on with the analysis.
+Now that we have the brand power of the competitors, let’s find a glimpse of the keywords targeted by the competitors.
+It’s a bit of a stretch to call it that, since the Ad Preview and Diagnosis tool shows you what keywords are targeted by the competition, not their complete search engine optimization strategy.

-What’s important to get from here is the “Ad group” segment which is displayed at the bottom.
-This is the target for Pandora’s landing page, each of these targets (Folk & Traditional Music, Software, iOS Apps…) have the potential of reaching an incredible amount of people in weeks.
-The next step from this is doing the same analysis for the other two competitors, compiling a list of all the results and try to optimize your landing page for the same keyword groups.
+The next step is doing the same analysis for the other two competitors, compiling a list of all the results and trying to optimize your landing page for the same keyword groups.

 So we went through the market, we looked at each competitor, now it’s time to figure out how to get ahead by finding new keywords that the competitors might not have yet discovered.
-For this there are a couple of tricks using the Google Keyword Planner tool.
-We’ll try to present some ways to target keywords that will generate traction and could bring Google traffic to your website.
+For this, there are a couple of tricks using the Google Keyword Planner tool.
+We’ll try to present some ways to target keywords that will generate traction and could bring traffic to your website from various search engines.

 The first trick to get to those juicy keywords starts once again with entering the competitors landing page into the Google Keyword Planner.
 Google recognizes the website type of Pandora and begins to list out keyword ideas for it.